0xProject/0x-monorepo/packages/testnet-faucets/README.md

 `GET /ether/:recipient`

-Where recipient is a hex encoded Ethereum address prefixed with `0x`.
+Schedules a transaction that sends 0.1 ETH to the `recipient` where `recipient` is a hex encoded Ethereum address prefixed with `0x`.

 `GET /zrx/:recipient`

+Schedules a transaction that sends 0.1 ZRX to the `recipient` where `recipient` is a hex encoded Ethereum address prefixed with `0x`.

+`GET /order/weth/:recipient`

+Returns a JSON payload describing an order for 0.1 WETH in exchange for 0.1 ZRX signed by the dispenser address.
+The taker is specified by `recipient` where `recipient` is a hex encoded Ethereum address prefixed with `0x`.

+`GET /order/zrx/:recipient`

-Where recipient is a hex encoded Ethereum address prefixed with `0x`.
+Returns a JSON payload describing an order for 0.1 ZRX in exchange for 0.1 WETH signed by the dispenser address.
+The taker is specified by `recipient` where `recipient` is a hex encoded Ethereum address prefixed with `0x`.

 #### Parameters

-The endpoints `/ether` and `/zrx` take a query parameter named `networkId` to specify the desired network where you would like to receive the ETH or ZRX.
-For example:
+The endpoints `/ether`, `/zrx`, `/order/weth/`, and `/order/zrx/`  take a query parameter named `networkId` to specify the desired ethereum network

 ```bash
 curl -i http://localhost:3000/ether/0x14e2F1F157E7DD4057D02817436D628A37120FD1\?networkId=3